-Make the most of these outdoor dining ideas to celebrate safely with friends and family all year round.
-With these ideas you can transition from Thanksgiving to Christmas to Easter and high summer dinner and lunches effortlessly.
+Make the most of these outdoor dining ideas to spend time with friends and family in the garden all year round.
+With these ideas you can transition from Easter to high summer through to Thanksgiving and Christmas effortlessly.

-Steal more Christmas dining room ideas from our main guide for mid-winter – and if you're dining indoors, there's plenty to see, too.
+Steal more dining room ideas from our main guide.

 How do you build an outdoor dining room?